hemantksingh/azure-provision/README.md

 3. Get the credentials for your cluster: `az aks get-credentials -g playground -n lolcat-aks`
 4. Verify you can connect to the kubernetes cluster `kubectl cluster-info`
 5. If you already haven't, enable the kube-dashboard addon for the cluster: `az aks enable-addons --addons kube-dashboard -g playground -n lolcat-aks`
-6. Open the kubernetes dashboard: `az aks browse -g playground -n lolcat-aks`
+6. Open the kubernetes dashboard: `az aks browse -g playground -n lolcat-aks`.
+The dashboard ui can fail to load if you are connecting to the cluster with the same name after destroying and re-provisioning it.
+In order to resolve this:
+    * Delete your kube config `rm ~/.kube/config`
+    * Worth deleting your kube config cache if you do not require the old cluster connections `rm -rf ~/.kube/cache`
+    * Reconnect to the cluster with step 3
+    * Clear browser cache and open dashboard with step 5 & 6

 ### AKS deprovision